ballerina-platform/ballerina-dev-website/learn/why-ballerina/concurrent.md

 layout: ballerina-why-ballerina-left-nav-pages-swanlake
 title: Concurrent
 description: Concurrency in Ballerina is enabled by strands, which are lightweight threads.
-keywords: ballerina, ballerina platform, api documentation, testing, ide, ballerina central
+keywords: ballerina, ballerina platform, concurrency, workers, strands, threads, lightweight threads
 permalink: /why-ballerina/concurrent/
 active: concurrent
 intro: Concurrency in Ballerina is enabled by strands, which are lightweight threads.